 Considering websites are running dozens of third-party vendors in a dynamic environment with ongoing changes, dev cycle workflows aren’t going to be agile enough for a Marketing team to effectively run campaigns, along with ideal site performance.
 A policy must be maintained and constantly tested through dev cycle workflows, balancing website security and marketing functionality will always be hard to achieve.

-Lastly, the long-term feasibility of operating an ever-evolving campaign isn’t sustainable since the larger a site is the more complex a CSP must become which will negate its protection capabilities and affect site performance.
+Lastly, the long-term feasibility of operating an ever-evolving campaign is not sustainable since the larger a site is the more complex a CSP must become which will negate its protection capabilities and affect site performance.

 MarSec™ and CSP: Better together

-Content Security Policies aren’t designed to be the sole method of protection and should be used in tandem with MarSec™ to provide:
+Content Security Policies are not designed to be the sole method of protection and should be used in tandem with MarSec™ to provide: